One of my most enduring early writing lessons was simply how to hold a pen.

 How Most People Hold a Pen

-The way we most often learn is to grip a pen with three fingertips (thumb and two fingers) and rest the implement on the “first web” — the pad of muscle between the thumb and index finger (Image #1).
+The way we most often learn is to grip a pen with three fingertips (thumb and two fingers) and rest the pen on the “first web” — the pad of muscle between the thumb and index finger (Image #1).
 The third and fourth fingers rest on the page, stabilizing the hand while writing.

 There are recognized variations, and of course individual ones, and left-handers need to position their hand or the paper differently so they can a) see what they’re writing, and b) not smudge the ink.